lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 ## Tip 1.
 Go slowly.

+When using participatory live coding, you need to teach and program at a pace that allows learners to follow along and not get left behind.
+To do this, you will need to go slower than if you were coding alone.
 Say out loud what you are doing while you do it for every command you type, every word of code you write,